-To sum up our conclusions therefore, we may state that the essentially contested and subjective nature of security means it is currently only universally attainable as a theoretical ideal.
+To sum up our conclusions therefore, we may state that the subjective nature of security means it is currently only universally attainable as a theoretical ideal.
 However, a valuable degree of security, using the information available, is currently attainable for subjective parties.
 With this analysis we may take a two-fold approach.
 On the one hand, it is important to maintain a search towards this theoretical utopia and attempt to find its practical roots in a universal value.
 On the other hand, whilst we look to do this, we must maintain our particular security policies to protect ourselves, as far as possible, in the current world of subjective plurality.

 Image Courtesy of PXHERE

 A. Wolfers.
 1952.
 “National Security” as an Ambiguous Symbol.